Travel Advice & Information

 For your peace of mind, visit the Dive Assure website and find out more about their excellent dive travel and accident assurance.

-We recommend that you bring your own medicine if needed on a regular basis, since the drug stores in the Philippines – do not have the same variety of drugs as you might be able to find at home.
+Please ask your own doctor for advice with respect to vaccinations.
+We recommend that you bring your own medicine if needed on a regular basis, since the drug stores in the Philippines may not have the same variety of drugs as you find at home.

-In the Philippines it is not advisable to drink the local water or use ice cubes made from local tap water.
+It is not advisable to drink the local water or use ice cubes made from local tap water.

 During the summer months, temperatures on Mindoro are often close to 90 degrees F. (about 30 degrees C.) in the daytime and a little cooler by night.
-You should, therefore, only bring light clothing.
-It’s also a good idea to bring practical items such as sun screan and a flashlight, since power interruptions are not uncommon in the Philippines.
-If possible, pack light.
-This is great advice, not just Puerto Galera travel advice.
+You should only really need to bring light clothing, and possibly a very lightweight rain jacket.

 Normal travel insurance, including health insurance, should be taken out before departure from home.